Summary of Significant Accounting Policies

 Use of Estimates

 The preparation of the financial statements in accordance with U.S. GAAP requires management to make estimates, judgments, and assumptions that affect the reported amounts of assets, liabilities, revenues and expenses and the related disclosures at the date of the financial statements and during the reporting period.
-Significant estimates are used for, but are not limited to, revenue recognition, deferred tax assets, liabilities and valuation allowances, fair value of stock options and various accruals.
+Significant estimates are used for, but are not limited to, revenue recognition; deferred tax assets, deferred tax liabilities and valuation allowances; fair value of stock options and various accruals.
 Management evaluates its estimates on an ongoing basis.
 Actual results and outcomes could differ materially from management’s estimates, judgments, and assumptions.

 Foreign Currency Translation

-Realized and unrealized gains and losses resulting from foreign currency transactions denominated in currencies other than the functional currency are reflected as other income (expense), net in the consolidated statements of operations.
+Realized and unrealized gains and losses resulting from foreign currency transactions denominated in currencies other than the functional currency are reflected as other (expense) income, net in the consolidated statements of operations.
+Foreign currency gains and losses on available-for-sale investment transactions are recorded to other comprehensive income on our balance sheet per Financial Accounting Standards Board (“FASB”) Accounting Standards Codification (“ASC”) Topic 830, Foreign Currency Matters.

-Concentration of Credit Risk and Other Risks and Uncertainties
+Concentration of Credit Risk and Off-Balance Sheet Risk

-Accounts receivable are recorded net of allowances for doubtful accounts and represent amounts due from third parties and collaboration partners.
-Management monitors and evaluates collectability of receivables on an ongoing basis and considers whether an allowance for doubtful accounts is necessary.
-Management determined that no such reserve is needed as of December 31, 2016 and 2015.
-Historically, Pieris has not had collectability issues with third parties and collaboration partners.
+Accounts receivable are recorded net of allowances for doubtful accounts and represent amounts due from third parties, strategic partners, and other license agreement counterparties.
+The Company monitors and evaluates collectability of receivables on an ongoing basis and considers whether an allowance for doubtful accounts is necessary.
+The Company determined that no such reserve is needed as of December 31, 2017 and 2016.
+Historically, Pieris has not had collectability issues.

 Property and Equipment